Derived Moduli Spaces of Nonlinear PDEs: Singular Propagations: Microlocal analysis and sheaf propagation

 is an isomorphism for all $j.$ \end{definition}

-Definition \ref{Propagation Definition} tells us that for a given covector at a point, understood as a hyperplane in the tangent space, we are studying whether a sheaf behaves locally constantly moving off this hypersurface, in the conormal direction.
-As we will see in Subsect.\ref{ssec: Propagation of Solutions}, this interpretation generalizes the Cauchy-Kovalevskaya theorem for $\PDEs$ (see Theorem \ref{Thm: LinProp} below).
+In other words, given a covector at a point understood as a hyperplane in the tangent space, we are studying whether a sheaf behaves locally constantly moving off this hypersurface, in the conormal direction.
+This interpretation generalizes the Cauchy-Kovalevskaya theorem for PDEs (see Theorem \ref{Thm: LinProp}).
+The isomorphism \eqref{PropAtx} stated propagation at $x_0\in X$ is equivalent to the condition